mjang/docker-1/opendj-nightly/README.md

 Default password is 'password'

-All writable directories (persisted data) are collected up under /opt/opendj/instance
+All writable directories (persisted data) are collected up under /opt/opendj/instance/instance1

-To run inwith Docker (example)
+To run with Docker (example)
 ```
 mkdir dj    # Make an instance dir to perist data
 docker run -i -t -v `pwd`/dj:/opt/opendj/instance wstrange/opendj-nightly:latest
 ```

-For Kubernetes mount a PV on /opt/opendj/instance
+For Kubernetes mount a PV on /opt/opendj/instance/instance1

 If you choose not to mount a persistent volume OpenDJ will start